dagelf/utils/README.md

 Notes:

 This repository is me sharing all my helper functions, defaults and utilities in one place, and also me finding my feet with a comfortable sharing workflow.

 Some utilities are curated, some created, some vetted, some not.
 I have yet to work out a way to tag- and keep them up to date.
-Some are made redundant by upgrades to the tools they manage... maybe someday all of them will... until then, this is my band-aid.
+Some are made redundant by upgrades to the tools they manage... maybe someday most of them will... until then, this is my band-aid.
 Contributions welcome.

 # Scripts